 High-school level literacy and numeracy/High school diploma/certificate or equivalent.

-Notes: Classes are all day and students must attend 95% of classes.
+Notes: This programme is not covered by the government tuition assistance programme (TAP).
+Classes are all day and students must attend 95% of classes.

 Upon completing the programme, students will be able to: